 We are leading a transformation in the tobacco industry to create a smoke-free future and ultimately replace cigarettes with smoke-free products to the benefit of adults who would otherwise continue to smoke, society, the company and its shareholders.
-We are a leading international tobacco company engaged in the manufacture and sale of cigarettes, as well as smoke-free products and associated electronic devices and accessories, and other nicotine-containing products in markets outside the United States.
-In addition, we ship a version of our Platform 1 device and its consumables to Altria Group, Inc. for sale under license in the United States, where the U.S. Food and Drug Administration ("FDA") has authorized their marketing as a modified risk tobacco product ("MRTP"), finding that an exposure modification order for these products is appropriate for the promotion of public health.
+We are a leading international tobacco company engaged in the manufacture and sale of cigarettes, as well as smoke-free products, associated electronic devices and accessories, and other nicotine-containing products in markets outside the United States.
+In addition, we ship versions of our Platform 1 device and consumables to Altria Group, Inc. for sale under license in the United States, where these products have received marketing authorizations from the U.S. Food and Drug Administration ("FDA") under the premarket tobacco product application ("PMTA") pathway; the FDA has also authorized the marketing of a version of our Platform 1 device and its consumables as a Modified Risk Tobacco Product ("MRTP"), finding that an exposure modification order for these products is appropriate to promote the public health.
 We are building a future on a new category of smoke-free products that, while not risk-free, are a much better choice than continuing to smoke.
+We describe the PMTA and MRTP orders in more detail in the "Business Environment" section of this Item 2.
 Through multidisciplinary capabilities in product development, state-of-the-art facilities and scientific substantiation, we aim to ensure that our smoke-free products meet adult consumer preferences and rigorous regulatory requirements.
-Our IQOS smoke-free product brand portfolio includes heat-not-burn tobacco and nicotine-containing vapor products.
+Our smoke-free product portfolio includes heat-not-burn and nicotine-containing vapor products.